20 Reasons to Visit NYC This Winter

 6. Splurge on yourself.
-Book an in-room massage, go to Prive by Laurent D. for styling.
+Book an appointment at Emile Salon for styling, facials and more.
 Follow with Bellini cocktails and Venetian fare at Harry Cipriani®.

 7. Arrive with an appetite for trying somewhere new for dinner.
-New York Winter Restaurant Week (Jan.
-22-Feb.
-9, 2018) means 300-plus restaurants offering prix-fixe three-course menus, including traditional, hearty winter warmer meals.
+New York Winter Restaurant Week means 300-plus restaurants offering prix-fixe three-course menus, including traditional, hearty winter meals.

-9. Welcome the Chinese Year of the Dog.
+9. Welcome the Chinese New Year, the year of the tiger, on Feb.
+12, 2022.
 The Chinese New Year and Firecracker Ceremony is followed by the Lunar New Year Parade.
 Bring a camera down to Chinatown and stay for dim sum.

 10. Watch the New York City skyline light up at dusk.
 Time your visit to the Top of the Rock Observation Deck to be on the 70th floor as the sun sets on a crystal clear winter’s day.
 During the week, descend five stories for a cocktail at the SixtyFive Bar at Rainbow Room.

 11. Roasted chestnuts, anyone?
 That heavenly aroma is inextricably linked to wintry days in New York City.
 If you’re lucky, you’ll run into one of the few remaining sidewalk vendors right near the steps of St. Patrick’s Cathedral at Fifth Avenue, opposite Rockefeller Center.